|

 The Passive Radiators

-The passive radiators were custom built.
+The passive radiators were custom built

-radiating diaphragm.
+around 10 mm.
 These diaphragms originally would have gone

 into making a full-blown PR, but I got to them before they made it that